(Amazon UK link) |

 So there are stresses and strains, not helped by Henry's mother - whose husband works in the Middle East - starting an affair.
 Henry is a very likeable boy, with a good imagination and integrity, who really loves to sing.
 I found him the most sympathetic character in the whole book, although most of them were believable up to a point.
 There was actually rather too large a cast for my tastes and I sometimes forgot who was who; some of them (such as the nice, diplomatic Bishop who refused to take sides) seeming quite unnecessary.

 So, in a sense it is a bit like a contemporary 'Barchester Chronicles' and would probably be enjoyed by those who liked Anthony Trollope's work.
 In another sense it's very different, since the focus is on the choir school and Henry in particular.
-People learned a lot about themselves, and also about the necessity of life having to move on.
+People learn a lot about themselves, and also about the necessity of life having to move on.
 I enjoyed re-reading it - having quite forgotten what would happen - and thought the conclusion satisfactory.

 No comments: